Gabro29/Gabro29/README.md

 Passionate self-learner with a knack for dissecting the world around me.
 Constantly pushing boundaries by building projects from scratch and embracing new challenges.

-- 👨🏻‍💻 Alpine Climate Challenge for TELT Winner (2nd place)
+- 👨🏻‍💻 Alpine Climate Data Challenge for TELT Winner (2nd place)
 - 👨🏻‍💻 ItaDataHack24 Winner (2nd place)
 - 👨🏻‍💻 MDW Hackaton Winner (1st place)
 - 🏎 Formula SAE Team IT Member as Software Developer [Apex Corse](https://github.com/Formula-SAE/IT)